fridolinvii/Bone-Ablation-Depth-Approximation-from-Er-YAG-Laser-generated-Acoustic-Waves/README.md

 # Bone-Ablation Depth Approximation from Er-YAG Laser generated Acoustic Waves

-This is the code to the paper *Bone-Ablation Depth Approximation from Er-YAG Laser generated Acoustic Waves (IEEE Access 2022)*.
+This is the code to the paper [Bone-Ablation Depth Approximation from Er-YAG Laser generated Acoustic Waves](https://doi.org/10.1109/ACCESS.2022.3225651) (IEEE Access 2022).

 The description of which transducer is used can be found in the folder transducer.
-We made measurment with for transducer, but for the paper we solely used one transducer.
-The details can be find under the name [Model_WSa_trans1](transducer/Model_WSa_trans1.pdf).
+We made measurements for the transducer, but for the paper, we used solely one transducer.
+The details can be found under the name [Model_WSa_trans1](transducer/Model_WSa_trans1.pdf).

-The data was divided in 5 disjunct [subsets](code/bone_division.txt).
-Each folder in code, uses one of the divisions.
+The data was divided into 5 disjunct [subsets](code/bone_division.txt).
+Each folder in the code uses one of the divisions.
-To run the code enter in one of these folders, e.g.
+To run the code enter one of these folders, e.g.
 ```
 cd code/Set_hyperOnSet5_5
 ```
-Here, we have five subfolders, which corrresponds to each network described in the paper.
+Here, we have five subfolders, which correspond to each network described in the paper.
 To get reproducible results you need to train the network and test the network for each subfolder, e.g.

 ```
 CUBLAS_WORKSPACE_CONFIG=:16:8 CUDA_VISIBLE_DEVICES=3 python3 Conv1D_trans_1_multi_removeTOF_shift_5/train_model.py --logfile